-12.1 (1) In this section, "MCP compliance document" means a maintenance control program compliance document that
+12.1 (1) In this section:

-- (a) is in the form required by a provincial safety manager, and - (b) confirms that the testing and maintenance of the elevating device that is the subject of the document complies with section 8.6 of ASME A17.1-16/ CSA B44-16 "Safety Code for Elevators and Escalators" with the variations set out in the Schedule to this regulation as it reads on April 30, 2020. - (2) A licensed elevating device contractor must submit to a provincial safety manager an MCP compliance document on or before - (a) requesting an acceptance inspection, - (b) changing the frequency of maintenance for an elevating device, or - (c) entering into a new maintenance contract under section 21 (2) with respect to an elevating device for which an operating permit was issued on or after April 30, 2020. - (3) Repealed.
-[B.C.
-Reg.
-184/2019, App.
-3, s.
-3 (c).] [en.
+- "existing elevating device" means an elevating device for which an operating permit was issued before April 30, 2020; - "MCP compliance document" means a maintenance control program compliance document that - (a) is in the form required by a provincial safety manager, and - (b) confirms that the testing and maintenance of the elevating device that is the subject of the document complies with section 8.6 of ASME A17.1-16/CSA B44-16 "Safety Code for Elevators and Escalators" with the variations set out in the Schedule to this regulation as it reads on April 30, 2020. - (2) Subject to subsection (3), a licensed elevating device contractor must submit to a provincial safety manager an MCP compliance document on or before - (a) requesting an acceptance inspection, - (b) changing the frequency of maintenance for an elevating device, or - (c) entering into a new maintenance contract under section 21 (2) with respect to an elevating device for which an operating permit was issued on or after April 30, 2020. - (3) A licensed elevating device contractor responsible for an existing elevating device must submit to a provincial safety manager an MCP compliance document for that device on or before the earliest of the following dates: - (a) the date on which an acceptance inspection is requested; - (b) the date on which a new maintenance contract is entered into under section 21 (2); - (c) the date on which a maintenance contract entered into under section 21 (2) is revised or renewed; - (d) September 30, 2021. [en.
 B.C.
 Reg.
 184/2019, App.
 2, s.
-8; am.
-B.C.
-Reg.
-184/2019, App.
-3, s.
-3.]
+8.]